 Heat pumps are essential devices for the realization of future energy efficient HVAC systems.
-However, controlling them is challenging due to their non-linear dynamics, highly changing disturbances, and time delays, which typically occur in heating systems installations.
-In practice, manually tuned PID controllers are implemented, but there are several drawbacks to this approach: there are no guarantees for finding optimal parameters, the performance is degraded when process conditions change (e.g. aging, replacing some part of the HVAC installation), and its implementation is expensive in personal costs and time.
+However, controlling them is challenging due to their nonlinear dynamics, highly changing disturbances, and time delays, which typically occur in heating systems installations.
+In practice, manually tuned PID controllers are implemented, but there are several drawbacks to this approach: there are no guarantees for finding optimal parameters and stability of the dynamics, the performance is degraded when process conditions change (e.g. aging, replacing some part of the HVAC installation), and its implementation is expensive in personal costs and time.
 Another approach to controlling a heat pump system that can achieve better performance than manually tuned PID controller is model predictive control, but it requires complex modeling and system identification for each installation, which results in even higher personal costs and longer realization time.
-On the other hand, auto-tuning controllers based on machine learning (ML) algorithms can outperform the best manually tuned PID controllers or classical model predictive controllers in the presence of unknown disturbances and change of operative conditions while requiring substantially less implementation time and costs.
+On the other hand, autotuning controllers based on adaptive machine learning (ML) algorithms can outperform the best manually tuned PID controllers or classical model predictive controllers in the presence of unknown disturbances and change of operative conditions while requiring substantially less implementation time and costs.

-The goal of this project is to implement an auto-tuning controller using recently developed algorithms on safe reinforcement learning with Bayesian optimization and compare them to classical auto tuner methods.
+The goal of this project is to implement a controller autotuning method using recently developed learning algorithms such as safe Bayesian optimization and safe reinforcement learning and compare them to classical autotuner approaches.

 This project aims at the replacement of linear building models by data-driven models for Model Predictive Control (MPC).
 State and output equations in MPC are replaced by a data-driven oracle based on adapted random forests (then called DPC – data predictive control) is going to be tested on a real system and compared to conventional MPC.
 For this, a unit in the NEST building is going to be selected in which the temperature in some thermal zones should be controlled by MPC/DPC by controlling a radiator or floor heating.
 To train the random forest and to build the MPC model, previously measured high quality data of the NEST building is used.